dreikanter/gistopin/README.md

 # gistopin

-Gistopin (_gist-to-pinboard.in_) is a small python script for GitHub and [pinboard.in](http://pinboard.in) users, which automatically adds bookmarks for new Gist entries to pinboard.in account.
+Gistopin (acronym from _gist-to-pinboard.in_) is a small python script for GitHub and [pinboard.in](http://pinboard.in) users, which automatically adds bookmarks for new Gist entries to pinboard.in account.
 This allows to search easily through created gists using your favorite bookmarking service and keep a backup copy outside GitHub (if your [pinboard arching](http://pinboard.in/tour/#archive) is enabled).

 ## Installation